 Since there are no tax advantages to these basic brokerage amounts, there also are no limits on how much you can contribute.

-This is where you would save the remaining amount of money after you exhausted all of the other methods listed above.
+This is where you would save the remaining money after you exhausted all the other methods listed above.

 Yes, there are other ways to save for retirement.
 For this post and the average investor, the above-mentioned accounts are a great place to start.
 Once you become savvier and want to invest more money, then you can look at back door IRAs, 529s, or whole life insurance.